emalov98ffm/plug-dj-node-bot/README.md

 ---
 - __MinRank - Command -  Explanation__

+- Bouncer - Say - Bot will repeat whatever you write
 - User - Ask or 8ball - Ask bot question, with yes or no answers
 - User - Emoji - Get list of all emojis to use on plug.dj
 - User - Heart - See how much bot loves you